walbeck85/python-pytest-code-challenge-lab/README.md

 * Consider normal, edge, and failure cases to ensure test robustness.
 * Run your tests and refine them as needed.
 * Implement the function yourself OR use the provided working solution if needed.

+## Test Coverage

+The test suite includes a variety of test cases to ensure comprehensive validation of the function:

+* **Basic Cases:** Tests with common input strings to verify expected outputs.
+* **Edge Cases:** Tests that handle single-character strings, empty strings, very long strings, and inputs with no palindromic substrings longer than one character.
+* **Failure Cases:** Tests designed to check the function's behavior with invalid or unexpected inputs, ensuring robustness and error handling.
+* **Performance Cases:** Tests that evaluate the function's efficiency and performance with large input sizes within the given constraints.

 ## Instructions
 ### Set Up